 Dr. William Bradley Faircloth

-Director of Assessment and Department Chair for Psychology and Human Services
+Associate Professor of Psychology and Human Services

 Dr. Brad Faircloth arrived at Montreat College in 2011.
 He received his Ph.D. in developmental psychology from the University of Notre Dame where he studied the effects of marital conflict on children.
 Dr. Faircloth has published several peer reviewed journal articles as well as presented results of the Happy Couples Happy Kids program at several national research conferences.
 Dr. Faircloth is currently a research associate at the Family, Infant, and Preschool Program (FIPP) and investigator at the Center for Advanced Study of Early Childhood and Family Support Practices of the J. Iverson Riddle Developmental Center in Morganton, NC.
 His current research interests include the effectiveness of Fatherhood support programs, ongoing testing of the Happy Couples Happy Kids program, and Early Head Start and Early Intervention program evaluation.